Modal analysis of a domain decomposition method for Maxwell's equations in a waveguide: Domain decomposition algorithm

-hence as the number of subdomains increases, the convergence factor tends to a constant.
-If this convergence factor is stricly less than $1$ for all modes, we say that the method will scale. \end{theorem}
+In particular, as the number of subdomains tends to infinity, the convergence factor of each modal iteration tends to a constant.
+If this limiting constant is strictly smaller than \(1\) for all modes, then the one-level Schwarz method is weakly scalable. \end{theorem}